a3kov/ecto_encrypted_id/README.md

 is not secret, but the encryption key is.

-Don't use existing secret keys from your project as the key for this library - in case there's a possible leak, you should always change secrets that guard real security stuff, like passwords and bank accounts, but in the case of this library, you could even prefer to keep using the leaked key just to avoid breaking the permalinks.
+Don't use existing secret keys from your project as the key for this library - in case there's been a possible leak, you should always change secrets that guard real security stuff, like passwords and bank accounts, but in the case of this library, you could even prefer to keep using the leaked key just to avoid breaking the permalinks.
 It's not like we are guarding government secrets here, right ?
 RIGHT ?